 Here’s how it works — you create 5 boxes where each box corresponds to a time delay after which it shall be revisited.
 All your flashcards start at box one.
 After the box’s given time interval elapses, each card you recollect correctly goes to the next box and so on.

-The Feynman technique
+The Feynman Technique

 According to the Feynman technique (named after famous physicist and Nobel laureate Richard Feynman), once you’ve studied something, try teaching that to someone who is inexperienced in that topic.

-If you don’t have a student, try to write your explanation online as it might serve as an ELI5 for someone else.
+If you don’t have a student, try to write your explanation online, as it might serve as an ELI5 for someone else.

-Learn by doing
+Learn by Doing

 Selectively Forgetting

-With information being available just a Google search away these days do we really need to remember everything?
+With information being available just a Google search away these days, do we really need to remember everything?
 If not, how do you decide what to remember and what to forget?

 A rule of thumb I follow is to not spend much time memorising things which are very easy to look up.
-As long as you can remember the topic briefly and remember that it is available on Google, we’re good.
+As long as you can remember the topic briefly and remember that it is available on Google, you’re good.

 Conclusion